fireeye/OpenIOC_1.1/README.md

 OpenIOC_Terms_Changelog.txt - This is a changlog for the current.iocterms file.

-IOC_Terms_Defs.txt - This document provides definitions and examples for what
+IOC_Terms_Defs.md - This document provides definitions and examples for what
 		some of the most commonly used IOC terms mean.